PratyushaVadlamani/Python-project/README.md

 Details

-This data analysis projects begin with trying to answer questions.
+This data analysis project begin with trying to answer questions.

 1.)
 Who were the passengers on the Titanic?
 (Ages,Gender,Class,..etc)